microsoft/FrameworkDetector/docs/Component/WebView/WebView2.md

 The specific version of WebView2 can be gotten by checking the FileVersion of the loaded module.

+It is also possible to detect WebView2 by checking for the following modules be loaded by the running process:

+1. `EmbeddedBrowserWebView.dll`

+however it is not possible to determine the specific version of WebView2 used when detecting these modules.

 **Note:** It may be necessary to navigate to WebView2 content in the UI of an app before one of these modules is loaded.

 ### Static Detection